ekamperi/ekamperi.github.io/_posts/2021-03-30-gaussian-process-regression.md

  <img style="width: 60%; height: 60%" src="{{ site.url }}/images/gaussian_process/covariance_distance.png" alt="Gaussian process">
 </p>

 In the following plot, we visualize such a legitimate covariance matrix.
 The variables near the diagonal, i.e., variables close in the input space, are assigned a high value ($$\Sigma_{ij}=1$$).
 Therefore, when we sample from the multivariate normal distribution, these points will come out as neighbors.
 On the contrary, the rest of the pairs are given a low value ($$\Sigma_{ij}=0$$).
 Hence, when we sample from the MVN, the $$y$$'s will be uncorrelated.
 Alright, but how do we actually calculate the values of the covariance matrix?
-We use a so-called specialized function called kernel.
+We use a specialized function called **kernel** (also known as covariance function).

 <p align="center">
  <img style="width: 60%; height: 60%" src="{{ site.url }}/images/gaussian_process/covariance_matrix_plot.png" alt="Prior distribution over functions">